edalgrin/notes/portal.md

 4. Clone the `liferay-portal` repository in the `portal` directory create above

-   **NOTE:** Don't worry if you've already cloned the `liferay-portal` git repository somewhere else,
-             you can always do this before compiling the source code.

     ```shell
     # This might seem obvious but just in case it isn't,
     # replace YOUR_GITHUB_USERNAME with your GitHub user name.